popey/popey.com-blog/content/post/2023/charting-ev-car-charging.md

 The main thing I found interesting was the different locations I've charged at away from home.
 There are a few records for "Lysons Way" which happens to be where the BMW service centre is located.
 My car went in for repair on a couple of occasions, so it was likely charged there while being repaired.

 That location alone accounts for at least nine charging attempts away from home, and that's not even something I did.
-Not was there any cost (to me) associated with them.
+Nor was there any cost (to me) associated with them.

 The "B4122" entries rank as my most 'popular' charging spots as measured by the number of visits, *and* how much energy was used.
 This is the lovely [Chippenham pit stop](https://chippenhampitstop.com/).
 They do a great breakfast and have a bunch of chargers - as seen in the photo at the top of this blog.
 I visited there multiple times while being 'dad cabs' taking my Son to visit a friend in Wales.